turboMaCk/haskell.nix/docs/tutorials/coverage.md

 ## Custom

-By default, `projectCoverageReport` generates a coverage report including all the packages in your project, and `coverageReport` generates a report for the library and all enabled tests in the requested package.
-You can modify what is included in each report by using the `coverageReport` and `projectCoverageReport` functions.
+By default, the behaviour of the `coverageReport` attribute is to generate a coverage report that describes how that package affects the coverage of all local packages (including itself) in the project.

+The default behaviour of `projectCoverageReport` is to sum the default coverage reports (produced by the above process) of all local packages in the project.

-These are found in the haskell.nix library:
+You can modify this behaviour by using the `coverageReport` and `projectCoverageReport` functions found in the haskell.nix library:

 ```nix
 let